yifanzhang13/GOSH-FHIRworks2020-PDFer/README.md

-# FHIR Patient Data PDF Generator
+# FHIR Patient Data PDFer

 GOSH-FHIR Hackathon 2020 Project (Theme 1).
-It provides an easy way for users to view a readable pdf file of a patient or an observation and the pdf files are automatically generated for every patient according to their own JSON data.
+PDFer provides an easy way for users to view a readable pdf file of a patient or an observation and the pdf files are automatically generated for every patient according to their own JSON data when people uses PDFer.

 ## Demonstrator